 Consequently, I have decided to address a particularly nasty comment I recently heard.

 I’d love to be able to tell my readers everyone is always uplifting, supportive, and kind to one another.
 (So far, the vast majority have been!)
-However, were that entirely the case, this mission would be without merit.
-(I look forward to the day though!)
+However, were that entirely the case, our mission would be unnecessary.
+(I look forward to the day, though!)
 In the meantime, I’ll share the not-so-wonderful side of contracting an STD and living with an STD too.

 And then, as quickly as I write about it, I’ll drop it.
 (Of course, if you have an opinion, you are welcome to comment.)

-Lastly, while reading what comes next, remember to look at this as a growth opportunity and without complete animosity toward the people who have said these horrible things… They, too, may change their minds one day and it is important The STD Project is willing to love them, respect their opinions, and demonstrate understanding when they do! :-)
+Lastly, while reading what comes next, remember to look at this as a growth opportunity and without complete animosity toward the people who have said these horrible things… They, too, may change their minds one day, and it is important The STD Project is willing to love them, respect their opinions, and demonstrate understanding once they do. 🙂

-Having heard this from two people, I wondered if people actually believed someone else would do something like that?!?!?
+Having heard this from a couple of people about myself and others, I wondered if people actually believed someone else would do something like that?!
 Again with the shock.

 However, I remember having heard something similar about people who had contracted HIV/AIDS years prior.
-At the time, I thought it a horrible thing to do to someone else and I never really thought about it again – until now.
-Back then, I believed someone probably had done it because that’s what I heard.
-Yes, I was also naive, probably high-school age, and I believed most things I heard – gossip spreads like the plague, er, better yet, like STDs!
+At the time, I thought it a horrible thing to do to someone else, and I never really thought about it again – until now.
+Back then, I think I believed someone probably had done it, because that’s what I had heard.
+I was also naive, probably high-school aged, and I believed most things I heard – gossip spreads like the plague, er, better yet, like STDs!

-I was guilty of buying into it (the gossip, that is) as so many people are.
+Anyways, I was guilty of buying into the gossip, as so many people are.